Russian authorities draw up 'road map' to regulate cryptocurrencies -document | Business

 "We note that the points of the road map were supported in full by all agencies, with the exception of the Bank of Russia," the document said.
 The central bank said it was familiar with the draft of the road map.

+Fitch Ratings said Russia's proposed ban would limit the financial system's exposure to risk, but may curb innovation and hinder Russian banks' technological development in the longer term.
+The working group's proposal would allow for the buying and selling of cryptocurrencies to be provided exclusively by Russian banking organisations.

-It proposes creating procedures to block foreign crypto exchanges from offering services to users in Russia but suggests that foreign platforms which obtain an appropriate licence would be permitted to operate.
-Binance, the world's largest cryptocurrency exchange, told Reuters this week that it wants to expand in Russia.
+It proposes creating procedures to block foreign crypto exchanges from offering services to users in Russia but suggests foreign platforms could obtain licenses to operate in the country.
+Binance, the world's largest cryptocurrency exchange, told Reuters this week it wanted to expand in Russia.

+The Digital Ministry said a ban on cryptocurrencies would dramatically slow the pace of the IT industry's development, pointing to the numerous cryptocurrency projects with Russian roots, and called for the road map's swift approval.
+"There is no final decision," central bank's Danilova said.
+"The central bank has no right to take legal initiative...we will now be actively communicating with all parties."

+CRYPTO MINING The central bank continues to oppose cryptocurrency mining, whereby powerful computers compete against others hooked up to a global network to solve complex mathematical puzzles, warning of inefficient energy consumption and its environmental impact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)